 Enter the date of the A & I Online data snapshot used for the "Current SSDQ Rating" column.
-March 29, 2019
+March 29, 2020

 Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
-If the State is "Good" in all categories, no further narrative or explanation is necessary.

 Tennessee has rated in the good range for all categories within the Data Quality categories from July of 2015 until November of 2018.
 In November of 2018 the Fatal Crash Completeness rating fell to fair.
-The issue was immediately investigated and it was determined that there was a communication and training issue between the FARS and the
+The issue was immediately investigated and it was determined that there was a communication and training issue between the FARS and the CVARS group.

-CVARS group.
 The issue included the understanding of the requirements for a FMCSA reportable crash.
 Tennessee worked with FMCSA and found all the missing reports and corrected them.
-Tennessee attended the FMCSA training in San Antoinio and corrected the issues.
+Tennessee attended the FMCSA training in San Antonio and corrected the issues.
 The Fatal Crash Completeness category returned to green in January of 2019.
 Both FARS and CVARS now work even closer together than in the past to ensure communication of timely and accurate information.